-Access to Care score:
+Philips Group Composition of Access to Care score

-Average (Maternal, newborn and child health+ NCDs + inf diseases + service capacity)
+Access to Care score = AVERAGE (Maternal, newborn and child health + NCDs + infectious diseases + Service capacity and access)

 The metrics are normalized to a percentiles scale.
 The average of the metrics within a specific category results in a score between 1-100 for that sub-category.
 Each country gets an Access to Care score by taking the average score of the 4 sub-categories.
 A lower score indicates low access to care.
 A high score indicates good access to health services.
 At least half the world's population lacks access to the health services they need and therefore communities and countries scoring 55 and lower are defined as medically underserved3.
 The WHO 2019 Report (2015 and 2017 data) is our reference for data on these metrics.
 Countries for which no data is provided by the WHO are excluded until new insights are available.
 The methodology will be updated with newer data in 2025 to assess the impact of changes in the data.